Jeapie/jeapie-android/docs/getting_started.md

     compile 'com.google.android.gms:play-services:4.+'
 }
 ```
-> If you are using <b>Eclipse</b> please take a look http://developer.android.com/google/play-services/setup.html
+> If you are using <b>Eclipse</b> please take a look at http://developer.android.com/google/play-services/setup.html

 * Add to manifest permissions and replace <b>YOUR_PACKAGE_NAME</b> (example com.example.app) in four places
-and replace JEAPIE_APP_KEY, JEAPIE_APP_SECRET on your value
+and replace JEAPIE_APP_KEY, JEAPIE_APP_SECRET with your values

 ```xml
 <manifest package="YOUR_PACKAGE_NAME" ...>